Mellen/jsia/README.md

 *Pronounced /dʒeɪʃə/ (like Asia with a j in front)*

-A JavaScript Image analysis library.
+A JavaScript image analysis library.

+getImageDataFromImg
+indexToXY
+xyToIndex